 Yes, a beginner can use a miter saw.
 A miter saw is one of the most straightforward tools for beginners to learn and allows you to make many things while learning how to use a miter saw correctly.
-It gives you clean cuts every time with the option of angled cuts between 45 degrees and 90 degrees.
+It gives you clean cuts every time with angled cuts between 45 degrees and 90 degrees.

 What is a miter saw?

 The miter saw has three variations: the dual compound and the sliding compound.
 Compound miter saw that pivots tilt in a single direction for bevel cuts and make compound cuts in one pass.
-The first miter saw tilts one-way, whereas the Dual compound miter saws tilt from the left and right.
+The first miter saw tilts one-way, whereas the Dual compound miter saws tilt from left and right.

 The Sliding compound miter saws are versatile.
 They come with a sliding feature that moves the blade forward and backward.
 That feature increases the length of the cut.
 That allows it to make quicker bevels at many angles.